How To Get An Ordained Minister LicenseSeptember 7, 2012 by Reverend Carlos

 Despite being less expensive and time-intensive, online ordinations are essentially the same as conventional ordinations.
-The ordained minister license of the ULC Monastery is recognized by 47 US states and allows its ministers to perform weddings, baptisms, funerals, chaplain work, and spiritual counseling in these states.
+The ordained minister license of the ULC Ministries is recognized by 47 US states and allows its ministers to perform weddings, baptisms, funerals, chaplain work, and spiritual counseling in these states.
 A person who spends eight years and tens of thousands of dollars in a Catholic seminary thus has the exact same legal privileges as someone who spent mere minutes and a whopping zero dollars receiving their ordination.

 Admittedly, it does cost at least some money to actually perform services as a minister of most online ministries.
-For example, many states require that ministers of the ULC Monastery have ministerial documentation like letters of good standing, ordination credentials, and affidavits of authority in order to file for a marriage license and performing a wedding.
+For example, many states require that ministers of the ULC Ministries have ministerial documentation like letters of good standing, ordination credentials, and affidavits of authority in order to file for a marriage license and performing a wedding.
 It generally only costs less than $20 to gain the necessary documentation to officiate a wedding, however, so the monetary costs associated with becoming ordained through an organization like the Universal Life Church are far less than those associated with conventional seminaries.

 Finally, many online ministries allow people of any faith to get ordained through them; Muslims, Jews, Christians, Jains, Sikhs, Shintos, and adherents of all other religions are able to receive an ordination through these online ministries and share the exact same legal privileges.
 This strongly contrasts the policies of all theological colleges, as religious schools insist that you profess to believe in the faith system they belong to.